architecturalnetworks/ban-landing-page/content/homeCopy.md

 ---
-title: The Architecture Community in Berlin.
+title: The architecture community in Berlin.
 tagline: Exchange knowledge.
 ctaInputPlaceholder: Enter your email
 ctaButtonText: JOIN